 Have any leftover turkey or chicken?
-Turn it into a nice warm bowl of White Turkey Chili!
+Turn it into a comforting bowl of White Turkey Chili.

-Thick and Creamy White Turkey Chili filled with cannellini beans, turkey (or chicken), onion, garlic, herbs and spices.
+Hearty White Turkey Chili filled with beans, turkey (or chicken), onion, garlic, herbs and spices.
 The perfect hearty recipe for the day after Thanksgiving, when you have so much meat left you don’t know what to do with!

 BEST TURKEY CHILI RECIPE